 Sounds good right?
 Here’s how you can get started!

 My friend Gina at Horkey Handbook is one of the most successful virtual assistants out there.
-As a former VA, she has complied all her knowledge into a comprehensive course: 30 Days or Less to Virtual Assistance Success.
+As a former VA, she has complied all her knowledge into a comprehensive course: Fully Booked VA.

 She’ll teach you how to build your VA foundation to make sure you establish the right online presence.
 After you’ve mastered these skills, Gina will show you how to turn this newfound knowledge into a thriving and profitable business.